eea/eea.docker.searchservices/README.md

 # If the river is not indexing just perform a couple of reindex commands
 docker-compose run --rm eeasearch reindex
 # Go to this host:3000 to see that data is being harvested
+# And the same for PAM
+# Start indexing data
+docker-compose run --rm pam create_index
+# Check the logs
+docker-compose logs
+# If the river is not indexing just perform a couple of reindex commands
+docker-compose run --rm pam reindex
+# Go to this host:3010 to see that data is being harvested

 ```

 #### 2.2 Persistent data